Sirichandanagithub/Agent_Integration/README.md

-# 🤖 Enterprise ServiceNow AI Assistant
+# 🤖 Enterprise AI Assistant

 An **Agentic AI-powered ServiceNow chatbot** that intelligently answers IT incident-related questions using **LangGraph, LangChain, Gemini, and ServiceNow APIs**.